gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * maintaining latency
 * providing clocking in the device time domain

-There are two types sources and sinks:

-* Hardware source or sink has an associated card object and is connected to one of its device ports.
-The user can dynamically switch active device port of hardware source or sink.

-* Virtual source or sink doesn't have an associated card object and device ports.
-However, backend still may internally associate it with a platform-specific device or port or whatever else.

-Currently, the only full-featured backends are ALSA and Bluetooth, which implement all five object types and provide hardware sources and sinks.
-Other backends don't implement all object types and provide only virtual sources and sinks.
+Currently, the only full-featured backends are ALSA and Bluetooth, which implement all object types listed above.
+Other backends provide only sources and sinks.

 ### ALSA backend